felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 # Project

 The project describes a simulated experiment of agents spending their free time while interacting with each other.
+The model [FreeTime](models/FreeTime.gaml) describes the basic functionality of different people visiting oubs and concert halls.
+The model [FreeTimeBDIRL](models/FreeTimeBDIRL.gaml) shows the extension of the basic model with `Belief, Desire, Intention` (BDI) agents and a simple reinforcement learning implementation.

 ## Agents